-After Labour’s landslide victory on July 4th, the UK has a new Prime Minister: Labour Leader Sir Kier Starmer.
+After Labour’s landslide victory on July 4th, the UK has a new Prime Minister: Sir Keir Starmer.
 His election marks the first time in over 14 years that the Conservatives are out of power.
+On 11 September 2024, the Labour Government published a guide to the Renters’ Rights Bill, a new bill that aims to address a range of issues in the private rented sector.
+It is thought that the bill could become an Act before 2024 is out.
 The new government has plenty of plans for the private rented sector (PRS), but what does this mean for landlords and property investors?

-In this article, we’ll explore Labour’s proposed housing policies in depth and examine the potential impact they’ll have on landlords and property investors.
+In this article, we’ll explore Labour’s plans in depth and examine the potential impact they’ll have on landlords and property investors.
 Can the new government make the PRS more viable and stable for everyone involved?
 Let’s take a look…

 Which PRS reforms are expected under the new Labour government?